cameronepstein/react-twitter/README.md

 ```
 As a user,
 So that I can view a twitter pages following count
 I would like a users following count to be displayed
 ---
 As a user,
 So that I can view a twitter pages retweet count
-I would like a graph displaying treweet counts over time
+I would like a graph displaying retweet counts over time
 ```